EmVance1/VanGo/README.md

 In future, I hope to implement this bundling myself via the package manager (which I have yet to begin working on), as it does seem silly to require 3 different compilers just to build Hello World to an ELF file on windows, but for now this is a relatively simple solution to an unnecessarily overcomplicated problem.
 For more info, see article [Zig Makes Rust Cross-compilation Just Work](https://actually.fyi/posts/zig-makes-rust-cross-compilation-just-work/).

+## Planned Features
+### Platform Agnostic TOML Manifest
+Migration from JSON to TOML, fully agnostic compiler and linker options for improved cross-platform and cross-compilation functionality

+### Smart Sem-Ver
+Improved integration with Git tags to enable versioned dependencies, lockfiles

+### Package Manager
+Registry of popular libraries and build recipes to enable full environment automation for open-source projects

+### Zig-like Cross-Compilation
+System libraries as packages accessible via the package manager

+### Generator Functionality
+The ability to transpile a build script to other popular tools such as CMake, Make, MSBuild and more